segmentio/analytics-node/README.md

 **How do I know when this specific message is flushed?**

-Every `identify` and `track` call returns a promise, which you can use to know when that message is flushed.
+Every `identify` and `track` returns a promise, which you can use to know when that message is flushed.

 ```javascript
 var analytics = require('analytics-node');